krispo/awesome-haskell/README.md

 ## Courses

 * [Introduction to Functional Programming](https://www.edx.org/course/introduction-functional-programming-delftx-fp101x-0) - Fall 2014 MOOC on edX by DelftX featuring Haskell as the primary language of focus.
+* [Functional Programming in Haskell](https://www.futurelearn.com/courses/functional-programming-haskell/) - Introductory MOOC to functional programming in Haskell by the University of Glasgow.

 ## Conferences